knative/docs/serving/samples/helloworld-nodejs/README.md

 # Hello World - Node.js

-A simple web app in Node that you can use for testing.
+A simple web app written in Node.js that you can use for testing.
-It reads in an env variable 'TARGET' and prints "Hello World: ${TARGET}!" if TARGET is not specified, it will use "NOT SPECIFIED" as the TARGET.
+It reads in an env variable `TARGET` and prints "Hello World: ${TARGET}!" if TARGET is not specified, it will use "NOT SPECIFIED" as the TARGET.

 ## Prerequisites